Magnetic shape-memory alloy: Applications

 MSM actuator elements can be used where fast and precise motion is required.
 They are of interest due to the faster actuation using magnetic field as compared to the heating/cooling cycles required for conventional shape memory alloys, which also promises higher fatigue lifetime.
 Possible application fields are robotics, manufacturing, medical surgery, valves, dampers, sorting.
 MSMAs have been of particular interest in the application of actuators (i.e. microfluidic pumps for lab-on-a-chip devices) since they are capable of large force and stroke outputs in relatively small spatial regions.
 Also, due to the high fatigue life and their ability to produce electromotive forces from a magnetic flux, MSMAs are of interest in energy harvesting applications.
+In the biomedical field, MSMA applications include self-expanding stents, active catheters, wireless tools, endoscopes, and cardiac devices.

 The twinning stress, or internal frictional stress, of an MSMA determines the efficiency of actuation, so the operation design of MSM actuators is based on the mechanical and magnetic properties of a given alloy; for example, the magnetic permeability of an MSMA is a function of strain.
 The most common MSM actuator design consists of an MSM element controlled by permanent magnets producing a rotating magnetic field and a spring restoring a mechanical force during the shape memory cycling.
 Limitations on the magnetic shape memory effect due to crystal defects determine the efficiency of MSMAs in applications.
 Since the MSM effect is also temperature dependent, these alloys can be tailored to shift the transition temperature by controlling microstructure and composition.